Dashron/Roads/README.md

                 }
             });
         });

-**Assign a whitelist of field keys that should be allowed to pass through getData**

 ### Response.writeTo(*ServerResponse* http_response, *boolean* end)
 **A helper function to retrieve the response data and write it out to a server**